January 23, 2019 The power of energy efficiency

 Adding Up the Value

 After completing the above upgrades and utilizing the rebates available through Home Energy Plan, Matthew now consumes only 52 GJ/year.
-50% of this energy use is baseload (fixed assumptions for lighting, appliances and plug loads).
-A 71% reduction in space heating and 73% reduction in domestic hot water means it takes less energy to keep his home cozy and comfortable in those winter months.
+50 per cent of this energy use is baseload (fixed assumptions for lighting, appliances and plug loads).
+A 71% reduction in space heating and 73 per cent reduction in domestic hot water means it takes less energy to keep his home cozy and comfortable in those winter months.
 But wait, there’s more!
 Due to the grid structure in Alberta, generating 100% of his own electricity means he’ll also decrease his GHG emissions by 13.4 tonnes per year, that’s like taking 3 vehicles off the road for an entire year.

 By taking part in the Home Energy Plan and the Solar Program, Matthew will save $14,875 on his home upgrades.
 Plus, he will save $1,525 this year in utility costs.
 You can easily see the great value of energy efficiency projects, supported by Energy Efficiency Alberta rebates.

 All renovations were completed by Peter at Solar Homes Inc.